 Check what further information could constitute a baseline (for example, a set of indicators on the number of persons participating, nutrition, dietary diversity, number of meals a day, land area under cultivation, harvest yields, increased income, water availability, or seeds produced for the next season).
 The set of indicators should help assessing both components of, and the main obstacles, to food security.

-Objective 2: 720 farming households have significantly improved and broadened their skills and agricultural techniques and have measurably increased their food consumption and the variety of consumed food.
+Objective 2: 720 farming households have significantly improved and broadened their skills and agricultural techniques and have measurably increased their food consumption and the variety of consumed food

 Implementation process